m4rci3/InfoSecKB/Manage Git Repos in CLI.md

-You can move into this directory , from this point, you can now clone your and other's repositories into your newly created folder, obviously if you named it differently replace it in this next command, what follows the `clone` keyword you will find in the <>code button then SSH dropdown on the repository you want to copy :
+You can move into this directory , from this point, you can now clone your and other's repositories into your newly created folder, obviously if you named it differently replace it in this next command, what follows the `clone` keyword you will find in the `<>code` button then SSH dropdown on the GitHub repository you want to copy :